photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 -----------------------------

 Two physicists are traveling in a hot-air balloon and suddenly realize that they’re lost.
-They shout down to a guy in the meadow, Where are we?
+They shout down to a guy in the meadow, “Where are we?”

-The guy thinks for a bit, and then replies, You’re in a hot-air balloon.
+The guy thinks for a bit, and then replies, “You’re in a hot-air balloon.”

-One physicist says to the other, Well, he’s definitely a mathematician.
+One physicist says to the other, “Well, he’s definitely a mathematician.”

-Why do you say that?
+“Why do you say that?”

-Well first of all, he took a while to think up a response.
+“Well first of all, he took a while to think up a response.
 Second of all, his answer is perfectly logical.
-Third of all, his answer is completely useless.
+Third of all, his answer is completely useless.”

 Moon Rocks {#moon-rocks .unnumbered}
 ----------